Research & Policy Analyst

 Organization: New Yorkers for Parks

-Lead research projects at a nimble nonprofit making change for NYC’s public open spaces.
+Lead data-driven research at a nonprofit seeking equity for NYC’s public open spaces.

 - A Master’s degree in urban planning, public policy, or a related field